oskarb/radar-radius/README.md

 ## History
 This RADIUS server implementation came into being back in early 2008 after an unsuccessful search for a simple and inexpensive, yet flexible RADIUS server (or .NET RADIUS library, for that matter) with VoIP call accounting and authorization handling for Cisco IOS routers in mind.

+The version available at https://github.com/oskarb/radar-radius is a forked version from 2016, with some minor updates since upstream is no longer actively maintaining the project.

 ## Structure
 At large, the project includes several modules: